SCPR/embeditor-rails/README.md

 * `Embeditor.Adapters.Oembed`, for oEmbed endpoints.
 * `Embeditor.Adapters.StaticTemplate`, for embeds where the embed code is stored in the `/templates` directory and rendered with JST.

+## Known Issues

+* Cover It Live and Facebook embeds don't currently work together on the same page.
+I think it's a javascript incompatibility between the two.

 ## Contributing